BrckJr/Speech2Text/README.md

 flask run
 ```

+Setting the path to the `FLASK_APP` might also be necessary when running the program from the IDE or terminal.
 Please be aware that the program was currently tested only on a MacOS system.
 There might be unexpected behavior
 on other operating systems.
 If you encounter such behavior, please report it to me.